I’m Victoria—a psychotherapist—I have a passion for engaging the body in the work of therapy

 It’s Not Always Easy to Start Therapy

-It takes tremendous courage to begin therapy; I’ve been honored to support many individuals as they navigate anxiety, loss, grief, trauma, overwhelm, or transitions that challenge their sense of self.
-My approach is collaborative, warm, and grounded in presence, while providing nervous system regulation.
+As a result, I’ve been able to support many individuals as they navigate anxiety, loss, grief, trauma, overwhelm, or life transitions that challenge their sense of self.

 Depth-Oriented Training and Philosophy